Revenue stamp: History

-In the Ottoman empire, Damga resmi was already in use by the sixteenth century.
+In the Ottoman Empire, Damga resmi was already in use by the sixteenth century.
 Records of tax revenue from stamps for silk provide evidence of changes in silk production over time.

 The use of revenue stamps goes back further than that of postage stamps (first used in 1840); the stamps of the Stamp Acts of the 18th century were revenues.
 Their use became widespread in the 19th century, partly inspired by the success of the postage stamp, and partly motivated by the desire to streamline government operations, the presence of a revenue stamp being an indication that the item in question had already paid the necessary fees.
 Revenue stamps have become less commonly seen in the 21st century, with the rise of computerization and the ability to use numbers to track payments accurately.

-There are a great many kinds of revenue stamps in the world, and it is likely that many remain unrecorded.
+There are many kinds of revenue stamps in the world, and it is likely that many remain unrecorded.
 Both national and local entities have issued them.
 Governments have sometimes combined the functions of postage and revenue stamps.
 In the former British Empire, such stamps were often inscribed "Postage and Revenue" to reflect their dual function.
 Other countries have simply allowed revenue stamps to be used for postage or vice versa.
 A revenue stamp authorized subsequently for postal use is known as a postal fiscal.
 Bhutan, for instance, authorized the use of revenue stamps for postal purposes from 1955 until the first proper postage stamps of the country were issued in 1962.
 In the Stanley Gibbons catalog, this type of stamp has an F prefix.